Description of categories

 - VET funding in Australia: background, trends and future directions, a policy paper written by Peter Noonan and released by the Mitchell Institute in 2016.

 Where an exact date could not be determined, it is indicated in the description.
-If you know of any missing information or have any feedback about this resource, please let us know at firstname.lastname@example.org.
+We are also currently in the process of reviewing initiatives added to the timeline in previous years with an end date of 'Continuing' to determine the status of these initiatives.
+If you know of any missing or updated information or have any feedback about this resource, please let us know at email@example.com.

 Disclaimer: This timeline has been developed and optimised for viewing on a desktop platform.